Connect with others who understand.

 Powered By

-Although there aren’t specific studies about the use of collagen supplementation in people with breast cancer, scientists have studied how collagen interacts with breast cancer.
-This article will get you up to speed on collagen, the uses of collagen supplements, and what research shows about collagen and breast cancer.
+Although there aren’t specific studies about the use of collagen supplements in people with breast cancer, scientists have studied how collagen interacts with breast cancer.
+This article will get you up to speed on collagen, the role of supplements, and what research shows.

 What Is Collagen?

-Collagen is the most common protein in your body — it makes up about 30 percent of all the protein in your body.
+Collagen is the most common protein in your body — it makes up about 30 percent of the total.
 It provides structure and strength to your skin, muscles, bones, connective tissues, and organs.
+Because collagen is found naturally in the body as well as in food we eat, it’s generally considered safe for most healthy people.

-There are five types of collagen (sometimes written with Roman numerals, e.g., type I, type II, etc.):
+There are five main types of collagen, often written with Roman numerals (type I, type II, etc.):

-• Type 1 — The most common type of collagen that gives your skin, bones, tendons, and ligaments their structure
+• Type 1 — Gives your skin, bones, tendons, and ligaments their structure (most common type of collagen)

 • Type 2 — Supports your joints